JeffBose85/ART477TLOU/InformationArchitecture.md

 - Summerish background
 - Should feel very different from the fall 2013 page, much more ruin down.
 Following pages should follow suit but not as drastically
 **Game information**
-- Will fill in later
-**TV Series information**
-- Will fill in later

-# Fall 2033 / Fall 2023
-- Fallish background
-- Falling leaves?
-**Game information**
 Quarantine Zone (Summer)
 - Joel meets with Tess to go accross a checkpoint.
 They are trying to find 'Robert' who has their weapons.
 - As they were going through the checkpoint the fireflies attack.
 They run away and must use an alternative route.